Image biomarker standardisation initiative: ROI extraction 1OBP

 \section{ROI extraction\id{1OBP}}

 Many feature families require that the ROI is isolated from the surrounding voxels.
 The ROI intensity mask is used to extract the image volume to be studied.
 Excluded voxels are commonly replaced by a placeholder value, often \textit{NaN}.
 This placeholder value may then used to exclude these voxels from calculations.
 Voxels included in the ROI mask retain their original intensity.
+An example is shown in figure \ref{fig:roi_extraction}.